EliFarrer/startup/Notes/react.md

 - get the `color` and the `colorFunc`
 - write our own function to change the color
 - Set the style to that color and have it call a function `onMouseOver`.

+find the root element in document, then render it.

+# How does react work?
+JSX it is returning
+`onClick={Increment}`
+JS and react aren't connected, we aren't re rendering jsx.
+React doens't know.
+So we need to let React know what state variables are important.
+React has a function calle `React.useState(0);` which passes back an array with the value of the state variable, and then the second thing is the function to change that.
+The const is on the array, not the values on the array.

+# Questions
+npm install vite?
+running js vs running jsx?
+Isn't js just on a browser?
+`script` in json `dev: vite` `npm run dev` what is jsx, node...